top of page

 Traditional Holiday Foods

-Happy Thanksgivng!
 As we prepare for the holidays one cannot help but think about tradition.
 Pilgrim food was grown and prepared differently.
 Look at the delicious array of fruits and veggies in the cornucopia!
 What did the turkey eat and what pesticides were used on the farm?
 Questions are important in providing our families with tradition.
 Today we go to the produce section of the supermarket and are blessed with a multitude of choices.
 But the harvest for Thanksgiving dinner was different for Pilgrims than it is today.
 The turkey was raised outdoors in a pasture.
 The only environment available before it reached the table.
 Today, we have the opportunity for many more choices in the supermarket.
 Pasture raised meats contain more moisture and flavor than similar conventional meats we eat today.
 Celebrating with traditional holiday foods allows us to take a step back and think about from where we once came.
 In November 1621 Pilgrim families canned and fermented their own veggies.
 Wheat was not yet hybridized or sprayed with glycogen and there were fewer allergies.
-In 2017 our lifestyle indulges us in much more choice availability.
+In 2023 our lifestyle indulges us in much more choice availability.
 We’ve added more sugar, chemicals and processed foods to our diet.
 Without the benefit of foresight, these changes in our food supply have worsened our health.
 What can we do today all year round to get healthier?
 We can eat more tasty healthy foods like:

 • Organic less processed whole foods,